arietimmerman/OpenAM-U2F/README.md

 6. Restart OpenAM.
 7. Configure the module.
 At a minimum, configure an *App Id*.
 Make sure you use a HTTPS-url as the *App Id*.

+## How to prepare OpenDJ for storing device data

+In order to use OpenDJ - or any other LDAPv3 Directory - simply import the *ldif* file found in the directory *example*.
+After that, configure the module to use the OpenAM Identity Store for storing device data.
+Also, do not forget to configure the identity store in OpenAM to accept the attribute *u2fdevices*.

 ## Known issues

 Currently, there are some issues known.